-Abstract During the Mu3e experiment we faced the challenge of reconstructing the paths of certain low momentum particles that curled back into the detector and cause additional hits.
-To tackle this problem, two recurrent neural networks were used in sequence, which found the right track for 87% of these particles.
+Abstract During the $\mu - 3e$ experiment we faced the challenge of reconstructing the paths of certain low momentum particles that curled back into the detector and cause additional hits.
+To face this, a recurrent neural network was used which found the right track for 87% of these particles.